 The above excerpt is from a Dawes Commission meeting at the Hunkpapa Sioux Agency located in Standing Rock.
 There, U.S. Senator John Logan addressed the first ever-elected Supreme-Chief of all Seven Sioux Nations, The Sitting Bull.
 The purpose of the Dawes Commission, under The Dawes Act of 1887, was to convince Native American Tribal leaders to cede their land and practice laws in accordance with the U.S. Constitution.

-Progress, within the struggle for human rights, requires an understanding of how it's strategic denial by colonizers, became the foundation on which these United States were built.
+Progress within the context of human rights, requires an understanding of how it's strategic denial by colonizers, became the foundation on which these United States were built.
 Humanity was re-defined by the conquerors of this nation and civilization was the means.

 Logan uses the word civilized to describe the intentions colonizers had for the indigenous people of North America.
 Civilized to the Anglo-European colonizer meant participation in a way of life that espoused: Christianity, centralized government, English literacy, market participation, written constitutions, intermarriage with white Americans, and slavery practices.

 Tatanka Iyotanka, The Sitting Bull, was known for his fervent resistance to the forced ‘civilization’ of Native Americans by colonizers.
 Before becoming a war leader, Sitting Bull was a spiritual leader, a Holy Man who understood the requirement for cultural preservation in order for his people to avoid extinction.